(NAPSI)—When it comes to dealing with the IRS, there are a few more initials it may pay for you to know about.

 (NAPSI)—Here’s good news for businesses of all sizes and the people who work for them: Companies can raise capital to invest for growth and expansion—and unlike with bank loans and the like, this money doesn’t have to be paid back.
 What’s more, it’s all perfectly legal.

-(NAPSI)—If you ever feel your finances are too stretched to save for retirement, there could be good news for you.
-The Saver's Credit—a little-known tax credit made available by the IRS to low- to moderate-income workers-could make saving for retirement more affordable than you think.
-It may reduce your federal income taxes when you save for retirement through a qualified retirement plan or an individual retirement account (IRA).
+(NAPSI)—If you ever feel your finances are too stretched to save for retirement, you're not alone—and there could be good news for you.
+The Saver's Credit—a little-known tax credit made available by the IRS to eligible taxpayers—could make saving for retirement more affordable than you think.
+It may reduce your federal income taxes when you save for retirement through a qualified retirement plan or an Individual Retirement Account (IRA).

 (NAPSI)—According to the National Taxpayer Advocate, nearly 60 percent of taxpayers hire paid preparers to do their taxes.
 With all the tax software programs out there, why do so many people turn to a professional?